-In this Part of the course we engage four ongoing debates in individual- or micro-level political sociology.
-First, we examine recent work on class alignment and dealignment in voting preferences.
-Second, we engage the emerging debate on the gender gap in left voting in post-industrial societies.
-Third, in response to the increasing ethnic diversity and immigration in advanced democracies, we examine studies on the political mobilization of immigrants and ethnic minorities.
-Fourth, we assess recent research on the role of the individual residential situation and its influence on political participation.
+In this Part of the course we will engage four ongoing debates in individual- or micro-level political sociology.
+First, we will examine recent work on class alignment.
+Second, we will engage the emerging debate on the gender gap in left voting in post-industrial societies.
+Third, in response to the increasing ethnic diversity and immigration in advanced democracies, we will examine studies on the political mobilization of immigrants and ethnic minorities.
+Fourth, we will assess recent research on the role of the individual residential situation and its influence on political participation.

-Week 5: Class Voting and Class-based Political Preferences Monday October 26 Since the notion of social class is a quintessential conceptual contribution of sociology to the analysis of social and political action, the debate on the political dealignment or realignment of classes has also been at the heart of political sociological debates in recent decades.
+Week 5: Class Voting and Class-based Political Preferences Monday October 10

+Since the notion of social class is a quintessential conceptual contribution of sociology to the analysis of social and political action, the relationship between social class location and political preferences and choices has also been at the heart of political sociological debates in recent decades.
 We approach this debate from a multidisciplinary and comparative perspective.